teamforage/forage-android-sdk/README.md

     ): ForageApiResponse<String>
 ```

+#### Parameter definitions

+- `merchantAccount`: A unique seven digit numeric string that [FNS](https://docs.joinforage.app/docs/ebt-online-101#food-and-nutrition-service-fns) issues to authorized EBT merchants.
+- `bearerToken`: A [session token](https://docs.joinforage.app/reference/create-session-token) that authenticates front-end requests to Forage.
+To create one, send a server-side request from your backend to the `/session_token/` endpoint.
+- `customerId`: A unique ID for the end customer making the payment.
+If you use your internal customer ID, then we recommend that you hash the value before sending it on the payload.

+#### Example

 This is an example of usage inside an ACC ViewModel:

 ```kotlin
     fun onSubmit() = viewModelScope.launch {
         _isLoading.value = true

         val response = ForageSDK.tokenizeEBTCard(
             merchantAccount = merchantAccount,
             bearerToken = bearer,